|Height:||10–15 inches tall|

 Since there are not many characteristics that can be firmly attributed to these dogs with such a short breeding history, there is no noticeable difference between male and female Bo-Jacks.

-A Bo-Jack pup is full of vim and vigor, brimming with a love for life.
+The Bo-Jack pup is full of vim and vigor, brimming with a love for life.
 These little dogs are happy as long as they are around the people they love and know.
 They are intelligent, loyal, and obedient dogs, always ready to try something new.

 These dogs are not good fits for people who have a busy schedule that keeps them away for long hours.
 However, a Bo-Jack’s perfect place might be with families who can shower them with love and attention and have the capability to give them enough exercise.
 They love learning and with the right training, are gentle and affectionate toward almost anything they encounter.